≡ Menu

 The Catahoula Leopard Dog….
 Everything You Need to Know at a Glance!

-Now if you didn’t grow up in the south or haven’t visited Louisiana specifically, we’ll forgive you for not being familiar with this spectacular dog.
+Now if you didn’t grow up in the South or haven’t visited Louisiana specifically, we’ll forgive you for not being familiar with this spectacular dog.
+That said, however, now that you’ve found this page, you can no longer be excused for not knowing about and appreciating how “awesome” the Catahoula hound is!

-So, without further ado, let’s jump right into it and begin discussing one of our all-time favorite dog breeds.
+So, without further ado, let’s jump into it and begin discussing one of our all-time favorite dog breeds.

 Commonly known…

-By its former name: “The Hog Dog”, the Catahoula dog received this nickname because of one of its earliest roles, which was to help drive hogs and cattle for slaughter!
+By its former name: “The Hog Dog,” the Catahoula dog received this nickname because of one of its earliest roles, which was to help drive hogs and cattle for slaughter!
+And let’s face it is a pretty horrible job to have and one that doesn’t do justice to how unique these dogs are.

-Is a pretty horrible job to have and one that doesn’t do justice to how unique these dogs really are.
-This is why here at IndulgeYourPet, we much prefer their full name, which is the Louisiana Catahoula Leopard Dog, because not only does it sound a whole heck of a lot classier, it’s also a much better description of what the breed is all about.
+This is why here at IndulgeYourPet, we much prefer their full name, which is the Louisiana Catahoula Leopard Dog, because not only does it sound a whole heck of a lot classier, but it’s also a much better description of what the breed is all about.
+The only problem is that their name doesn’t really “roll off one’s tongue” easily!

-Now, you may also hear them referred to as the Catahoula Hound or the Louisiana Catahoula, which is certainly better than “the Hot Dog,” but certainly doesn’t have the same flare as their full title does (in our humble opinion)!
+Now, you may also hear them referred to as the Catahoula Hound or the Louisiana Catahoula, which is certainly better than “the Hot Dog” but certainly doesn’t have the same flare as their full title does (in our humble opinion)!

 Origin of the Catahoula